caoxuy2333/react-joy/README.md

-# React-joy v1.1.2
+# React-joy

-The react-joy library exported as Web modules.
+The react-joy library exported as H5 modules.

 ## Install
 Using npm: